Overview of the Examples

 Communications in the Vicinity of an Airport

-- Miscommunication with ATC or other aircraft can lead to misunderstanding or missing critical communications; ask for confirmation and read back ATC instructions clearly.
+- Miscommunication with ATC or other aircraft can lead to misunderstandings or missed critical communications; request confirmation and read back ATC instructions clearly.

-- Using improper phraseology or unclear communications increases safety risks and the likelihood of miscommunication; use standard phraseology and follow proper radio etiquette.
+- Using improper phraseology or unclear communication increases safety risks and the likelihood of miscommunication; use standard phraseology and adhere to proper radio etiquette.

 Deciding If and When to Declare an Emergency